hannahgooding/hannahgooding/README.md

 - **Mar 2019:** Introduction to Web Development @ [Code First Girls](https://codefirstgirls.org.uk/)

 ## Getting Into Tech 🤖
-As a self-taught developer who got into coding after switching careers, I am often asked for tips on how to get into tech.
-I have compiled some tips and resources [here](https://github.com/hannahgooding/hannahgooding/blob/main/getting-into-tech.md).
+As I started my career switch into software engineering by teaching myself to code, I am often asked for tips by people who want to explore something similar.
+I have compiled some tips and resources on getting into tech [here](https://github.com/hannahgooding/hannahgooding/blob/main/getting-into-tech.md).